chuckularone/WeatherCharts/README.md

 ### To do:
 - [ ] Archive daily charts for future retrieval
-- [ ] Develop a way to slect and scan past charts
+- [ ] Develop a way to select and scan past charts
 - [ ] Develop a way to combine data from a date range into a single chart.